claclark/Compatibility/README.md

 This code implements a search evaluation metric called "compatibility", which was developed and explored over three papers.
-Start with the first (i.e. most recent) for the best explanation.
+Start with the first (i.e., the most recent) for the best explanation.

 1) Charles L. A. Clarke, Alexandra Vtyurina, and Mark D. Smucker.
 2020.
    Assessing top-k preferences